Alexandra Bellow: Martingales

+Ergodic theory

-In 1960 Donald Samuel Ornstein constructed an example of a non-singular transformation on the Lebesgue space of the unit interval, which does not admit a $\sigma$–finite invariant measure equivalent to Lebesgue measure, thus solving a long-standing problem in ergodic theory.
+In 1960, Donald Samuel Ornstein constructed an example of a non-singular transformation on the Lebesgue space of the unit interval, which does not admit a $\sigma$–finite invariant measure equivalent to Lebesgue measure, thus solving a long-standing problem in ergodic theory.
 A few years later, Rafael V. Chacón gave an example of a positive (linear) isometry of $L_1$ for which the individual ergodic theorem fails in $L_1$.
 Her work unifies and extends these two remarkable results.
 It shows, by methods of Baire category, that the seemingly isolated examples of non-singular transformations first discovered by Ornstein and later by Chacón, were in fact the typical case.

-Beginning in the early 1980s Bellow began a series of papers that brought about a revival of that area of ergodic theory dealing with limit theorems and the delicate question of pointwise a.e. convergence.
+Beginning in the early 1980s, Bellow began a series of papers that brought about a revival of that area of ergodic theory dealing with limit theorems and the delicate question of pointwise a.e. convergence.
 This was accomplished by exploiting the interplay with probability and harmonic analysis, in the modern context (the Central limit theorem, transference principles, square functions and other singular integral techniques are now part of the daily arsenal of people working in this area of ergodic theory) and by attracting a number of talented mathematicians who were very active in this area.
 One of the two problems that she raised at the Oberwolfach meeting on "Measure Theory" in 1981, was the question of the validity, for $f$ in $L_1$, of the pointwise ergodic theorem along the ‘sequence of squares’, and along the ‘sequence of primes’ (A similar question was raised independently, a year later, by Hillel Furstenberg).
 This problem was solved several years later by Jean Bourgain, for $f$ in $L_p$, $p>1$ in the case of the "squares", and for $p > (1+\sqrt{3})/2$ in the case of the "primes" (the argument was pushed through to $p>1$ by Máté Wierdl; the case of $L_1$ however has remained open).
 Bourgain was awarded the Fields Medal in 1994, in part for this work in ergodic theory.